 Stress is a strange sort of word.
 It isn’t really a feeling.
 In fact it’s more of a physical response to a situation that we a) perceive as difficult and b) as requiring more from us than we are perhaps used to giving.
-For instance, if, one day you find out that, in addition to your typical routine, a friend tricks you into joining him in a marathon, you might perceive that your normal allocation of resources would not be sufficient to tackle all of your tasks.
+For instance, if, one day you find out that, in addition to your typical workload, your boss adds several new meetings to your week, you might perceive that your normal allocation of time and energy would not be sufficient to tackle all of your tasks.
 Because you’ve made that appraisal, a physiological process begins.
 Those changes include heightened alertness, quickened breath, increased concentration, decreased sleep, and increased productivity.
 This is the stress response in its beginning stages.

 Actually, stress in its beginning stage is an advantageous effect and results in better performance.
 However, to use a coffee metaphor here, we are talking about the “light roast” version of stress.
 A “jolt” initially motivates us and narrows our focus toward the task at hand.
 But many wonder, “What would happen if I were to increase my caffeine intake?
 Would I not then become more productive?”
 Ah, enter the shot of espresso.
 In short: yes; however, there is an optimal level of stress, at which performance is ideal but would begin to suffer if you were to add even a “drop” more energy to the equation.